 - Tablet – 1 tablet twice a day or as prescribed by the ayurvedic Physician.

 What are the health benefits of Arjuna Powder?

 Arjuna powder strengthens the heart due to its Hridya (cardiac tonic) property.
 It pacifies aggravated Kapha and helps in managing the proper functioning of the heart.
 It has beneficial antioxidants that improve overall cardiac health.
 Its anti-hypertensive nature also helps to lower high blood pressure.

-Yes, Arjuna is a well-known anticholesteremic that helps reduce high cholesterol.
+Yes, Arjuna is a well-known Anticholesteremic that helps reduce high cholesterol.
 It reduces the bad cholesterol (LDL) level and improves the good cholesterol (HDL).
 Its Kapha pacifying qualities help in reducing the aggravated Kapha. and also pacifies Vata dosha thereby relieving any associated chest pain, heaviness, etc.

 Does Arjuna Improve Fertility?

 Yes, Arjuna is useful in increasing fertility.
 Arjuna bark contains antioxidants and minerals like zinc.
-It helps in increasing the number of new sperm cells as well as it strengthens the body and also helps in improving the overall strength.
+It helps in increasing the number of new sperm cells as well as it strengthens the body and also helps in improving overall strength.